-Michael Guggenberger: Jean-Luc bought his cruising boat at the same marina as I bought Nina so we met up and talked a few times.
+Michael Guggenberger: Jean-Luc bought his cruising boat at the same marina as I bought Nuri so we met up and talked a few times.

 The most important thing with this race, with self steering gear, is to be continuous.
 It is about continuous speed.

 It makes a big difference to keep the boat going straight but you only manage it with lower speeds rather than top speeds.

 I have already managed to shave up to 10% of distance off a route just by keeping the boat straight.

 Why did you choose a Biscay 36 for the 2022 Golden Globe Race?